 A How-To video series about how to be a motivational speaker.
-In this very informal video in which Brad Montgomery — a funny motivational speaker — Brad explains the simple format (or template) for creating a motivational keynote speech.
+In this very informal video in which Brad Montgomery — a funny motivational speaker — Brad explains the simple format for creating a motivational keynote speech template.
 Interested in exactly how you can create your own speech?
 No sweat…here are the details.

 Interested in learning how to use humor in your presentation?
 Check out Brad’s Got Mirth: Milking Your Presentation for all the Humor It’s Worth.

 How to Be a Motivational Speaker (Part 1) | Get a Mentor

 How To Be A Motivational Speaker (2) Choose the Right Topic

 How To Be Speaker (3) Format of a Keynote.
 A Template!

 Adding Humor (1) The Act Out